 Charles has been a technology entrepreneur and executive for over 25 years, throughout which he has maintained a focus on working with social ventures and non-profits.
 His introduction to social ventures came while completing his MBA at UC Berkeley, where he created a for-credit speakers series on social ventures aimed at his marketing and finance-focused classmates.
 Back in Vancouver, he helped build Artspoints Rewards, a loyalty program for the arts aimed at filling empty seats in ballet, opera, and theatre performances across Canada.
 As Artspoints' VP Strategy & Development, he was integral to their gaining venture funding from VanCity Credit Union.
 Charles also served as Vice President of the Board of Directors of Douglas Park Community Centre for 3 years, where he helped negotiate a new operating agreement with the Vancouver Park Board.
 In 2019 Charles was awarded the Chartered Director (C.Dir) designation for completing the required course work and Board simulations at the Directors College, McMaster University.
 Charles has had the pleasure of serving as President of the Board of Directors of the LDAFS since being elected to the Board in 2019.

 Brenda Smith RN, MSN is an occupational health nurse consultant providing medical case management services for various workplace settings within the province of British Columbia.
-Brenda has a keen interest in providing children with learning challenges, and the opportunity to achieve their optimal level of functioning.
 Brenda has been a member of the LDAFS Board of Directors since 2019.